Abstinence: Islam

-Hinduism, Jainism, Buddhism and Sikhism
+Hinduism, Jainism, Buddhism and Sikhism (Dharmic)

 In India, Buddhists, Jains, Sikhs and Hindus abstain from eating meat and fish (basically, all living animals) on the grounds both of health and of reverence for all sentient forms of life.
 Total abstinence from feeding on the flesh of cows is a hallmark of Hinduism.
 In addition, lay and monastic Buddhists refrain from killing any living creature and from consuming intoxicants, and bhikkhus keep vows of celibacy.
 In Theravada Buddhism, bhikkhus also refrain from eating in the afternoon, and cannot accept money.
 Jains abstain from violence in any form, and will not consume living creatures or kill bugs or insects.

 Lord Ayappa devotees who visit the shrine, observe 41 days of fasting which includes abstinence.

 Medicine

 In medicine, abstinence is the discontinuation of a drug, often an addictive one.
 This might, in addition to craving after the drug, be expressed as withdrawal syndromes.
 In the Basic Text of Narcotics Anonymous, a large fellowship following the 12-steps outlined by AA, NA is outlined to be "a program of complete abstinence from all mood or mind-altering substances."
-This description includes alcohol and is widely known to include any kind of prescription narcotics, like pain-killers (opiates), anti-anxiety medicine (benzodiazepines) or diet pills (amphetamines).
+This description includes alcohol and is widely known to include any kind of prescription narcotics, like pain-killers (opiates), anti-anxiety medicine (benzodiazepines) or diet pills (stimulants).
 The practice of abstinence is a learned behavior, and comes slowly over time - time spent listening and sharing in NA and AA meetings, behavioral health psychology group or individualized therapies, and hanging out with people in the recovery support community.